digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

 To recover from this crash, you need to configure `override-max-request-size` on both the sequencer node and the sequencer clients.

-On a non-distributed deployment, this means modifying both the synchronizer and the participant configuration as follows:
+On a non-distributed deployment, this means modifying both the sync domain and the participant configuration as follows:

 .. code-block:: none